StateLang/StateLang/README.md

 # SMC
 ## The State Machine Compiler

 SMC is a Java application that translates a state transition table into a program that implements the described state machine.
-Output languages include Java, C, and C++.
+Output languages include Java, C, C++, Mermaid, or PlantUML.
 Adding other languages is trivial.

 ### Command Line
 `java -jar smc.jar -l <language> -o <directory> -f <flags> <input-file>`

  * `<language>` is either `C`, `Cpp`, or `Java`.
  * `<directory>` is the output directory.
 Your new state machine will be written there.
+ * `<flags>`
- * `<flags>` currently for Java only.  `package:package_name` will put the appropriate `package` statement in the generated code.
+ 	- `package:package_name`, currently for Java only, will put the appropriate `package` statement in the generated code.
+  	- `isOptimized:boolean`, currently for Mermaid and PlantUML, will generate either optimized, `true`, or non-optimized code, `false`.
  * `<input-file>` is the input .sm file.

 ### Syntax